It’s a great day to learn about the potential health benefits of tarragon.

 It also makes sure that antioxidants, oxygen, and other important nutrients are distributed all over your body to keep you healthy.

-8. May Help Regulate Proper Blood Sugar Levels
+9. Helps Regulate Proper Blood Sugar Levels

 A study looked at the health benefits of tarragon and how it can help mice use glucose better.